 Disclosure: This page contains affiliate links.
 If you click through and purchase an item, I may earn a commission.
 See my terms of service for details.

-Money transfer companies are popping up daily.
-Despite how many options customers have, new entrants aren’t afraid to compete against existing players such as Western Union, MoneyGram, PayPal, and traditional banks.
+Despite how many options customers have, money transfer companies are popping up daily.
+New entrants aren’t afraid to compete against well-established players like Western Union, MoneyGram, PayPal, and traditional banks.
 In 2015, PaySend entered the market, the same year as Revolut, and a few years after TransferWise and Remitly (2011).

 PaySend is a global financial tech company on a mission to change how money moves around the world.
-PaySend users transact via card-to-card from 40 countries to over 60 countries.
-What does “card-to-card” mean?
-Instead of sending money to someone’s bank account, you would send funds to the recipient’s Visa or Mastercard card.
+PaySend customers transact via card-to-card from 40 countries to over 60 countries.
+Card-to-card?
+Instead of sending money to someone’s bank account, you would send funds to the recipient’s Visa or Mastercard.
 You can also send transfers to UnionPay cards for China.
 Transfers to bank accounts are available for specific destinations.